CrowdLinker/navigation-components/docs/nesting-navigators.md

 sidebar_label: Nesting Navigators
 ---

-Navigators are just components, so we can compose them together in order to achieve different navigations.
+Navigators are just components, so we can compose them together in order to achieve different navigation patterns.

 In this example we'll explore using the Stack and Modal components in tandem.
 Let's start with a fresh application: